 Looking to find out more about Isle of Raasay Distillery?

-Please email email@example.com with any questions or media enquiries regarding our distillery.
+Please email email@example.com with any questions or visit us for a distillery tour.

 For any press enquiries or image requests please contact firstname.lastname@example.org

 An experienced entrepreneur, Bill has led a number of highly successful private equity funded businesses.
 He also sits on the boards of several companies.
 Bill’s taste for business is perhaps matched only by his taste for fine whisky.

 Alasdair’s family heritage lies in whisky; his great-grandfather was an early 19th century blender.
 His other great grand-father hailed from the Hebrides.
 In 2014 Alasdair teamed up with Bill to begin the journey to build their own distillery.

 Born and raised on Raasay, Norman has been involved in the distillery from the early days, working as site engineer and construction foreman.
 With unparalleled local knowledge, Norman is the ideal ambassador for Raasay and the distillery.